hazendaz/makeself-maven-plugin/README.md

 To use in windows, configure Bash or Add git for windows '/usr/bin' to environment 'Path' variable to execute this plugin.

+Alternatively in windows, if bash is not found on the path, the plugin will download the portable copy of git-for-windows and install it into maven home under 'PortableGit' and will use that version to run necessary bash steps.

 See [makeself](https://github.com/megastep/makeself)

 Example Usage